readthedocs/blog/job-product-developer.rst

 * Someone who has advocated for a new feature being built at their current company, and then built it
 * Someone who has worked to get a feature that they built used by more people via a blog post and improved docs
 * Anyone who has used Read the Docs, and could tell us why they would build a new feature in the product
+* Someone who has contributed to Sphinx development, or has built and maintained a Sphinx extension

 The thing we want is to work with skilled people who are excited to work on our product.
 If that's you,